 If that didn’t work, you might need to turn your focus on the cooling fins.
-If you spot that it’s dirty or damaged, we recommend cleaning or replacing these components.
+If you spot that it’s dirty or damaged, clean or replace these components.

 Maintenance Tips for Bad Boy Mowers

 Tip #1: Change the Oil Regularly

 Some may think steering problems cause most malfunctions in zero-turn mowers, but regularly changing your hydraulic oil keeps the unit working efficiently.
 If you often mow your lawn in the summer, the Bad Boy manufacturers also recommend doing this maintenance tip at regular intervals.

 Tip #2: Clean and Replace the Air Filter